 Can You Really Reinvent Yourself?

-After that painful marriage and subsequent breakup, I wanted answers about what happened to me, why I so easily abandoned who I was for another and why it didn’t work.
-I’ve spent the last 18 years studying personal development and transformation.
+After that painful marriage, I wanted answers about what happened to me, why I so easily abandoned who I was for another.
+And more importantly, why it didn’t work.
+I’ve spent the last 18 years studying transformation.
 It’s a huge passion of mine.
-That’s the good that came out of it, I learned a better way to “change.”
+That’s the good that came out of my failed marriage; I learned a better way to “change.”

 So yes, we can reinvent ourselves, but we should take great care in who we’re trying to become, and why.

-Changing our identity can just as easily turn out to be a negative experience as a positive one.
-When we’re motivated by external forces to change, it doesn’t always produce the best results and often this kind of change is not sustainable anyway.
-So rather than focus on “reinventing yourself,” consider the option of evolving yourself.
+Attempting to change your identity can just as easily turn out to be a negative experience as a positive one.
+When you’re motivated by external forces to change, it doesn’t always produce the best results, nor is it sustainable.
+It all comes down to motivation.

 Or do you want to change because your Spirit is calling you to be more of your authentic self?